awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 ![\[MySQL importing backup files from S3 architecture\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MySQL-bak-file.png)

-Importing backup files from Amazon S3 is supported for MySQL version 5\.6, 5\.7, and 8\.0\.
-Importing backup files from Amazon S3 is available in all AWS Regions\.
+Importing backup files from Amazon S3 is supported for MySQL in all AWS Regions\.

 We recommend that you import your database to Amazon RDS by using backup files if your on\-premises database can be offline while the backup file is created, copied, and restored\.
 If your database can't be offline, you can use binary log \(binlog\) replication to update your database after you have migrated to Amazon RDS through Amazon S3 as explained in this topic\.
 For more information, see [Configuring binary log file position replication with an external source instance](MySQL.Procedural.Importing.External.Repl.md)\.
 You can also use the AWS Database Migration Service to migrate your database to Amazon RDS\.
 For more information, see [What is AWS Database Migration Service?](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html)